mekomsolutions/openmrs-module-initializer/README.md

 ```
 The above XML configuration will set **addresshierarchy.i18nSupport** to `true` and **locale.allowed.list** to `"en, km_KH"`.

-#### 'addresshierarchy' subfolder
+#### 'metadatasharing' subfolder
-The **addresshierarchy** subfolder contains all the address hierarchy metadata.
+The **metadatasharing** subfolder contains all the Metadata Sharing (MDS) packages as .zip files to be imported.
 This is a possible example of its content:
 ```
-  addresshierarchy/
-    \_ addressConfiguration.xml
+  metadatasharing/
-    \_ addresshierarchy.csv
+    \_ PatientIdentifierType.zip
-    \_ addresshierarchy_en.properties
+    \_ PersonAttributeType.zip
-    \_ addresshierarchy_km_KH.properties
+    \_ ...
 ```
-This is a mixed scenario since the Address Hierarchy module's activator itself can handle most of the provided configuration and metadata: **addressConfiguration.xml** (the actual configuration file) and **addresshierarchy.csv** (the CSV import file containing all address hierarchy geographies.)
-The Initializer module will take care of loading the address hierarchy entries translations for use cases where the Address Hierarchy module must support i18n.
+There can be as many MDS packages as desired.
+Providing multiples .zip files allows to split the metadata to be imported by areas, categories or any other segmentation that the implementors deem relevant.
+<br/>They will all be imported following the 'prefer theirs' rule, meaning that the the metadata shipped with the packages is considered being the master metadata.
+Existing objects will be overwritten, missing objects will be created... etc.
+<br/>MDS packages are a convenient way to bring in metadata, especially while other methods have not yet been implemented.
+However when otherwise possible, other ways should be preferred.

 ### How to try it out?
 Build the master branch and install the built OMOD to your OpenMRS instance: